Niranjan-GopaL/dotfiles/Right_Now.md

 ## Completed

 [DONE]
+- Remap vim emulator keybindings (JK to move half a page up / down )
+- navigate using ctrl j/k in command pallate / file picker [WORKED BEAUTIFULLY]
+- bookmark extension explore ; reserve use of leader for marked lines management and naviagtion
 - more useful tmux config ( easier to rename window ; start indexing from 1 ; )
 - set up anki and sync it
 - tmux config or zsh config [Only show the current parent directory]